mickmason/CapSo-Test/README.md

 I got through three of the four task, unfortunately time was against me.
 However, I found the test really useful.
 I also enjoyed working with ``ui-router``.
 That's powerfull!

+I will say that I am a relative novice with Angular and this was a learning experience.
+But I enjoyed it and I look forward to working with it more in the future, hopefully with yourselves. :)

 ###On the data
 I chose to serve up the data from a local server in order to get around any cross-origin request issues.
 I set up a couple of php files to get the data from.